Genetic distance: Nei's DA distance 1983

+Nei's DA distance was created by Masatoshi Nei, a Japanese-American biologist in 1983.
 This distance assumes that genetic differences arise due to mutation and genetic drift, but this distance measure is known to give more reliable population trees than other distances particularly for microsatellite DNA data.
+This method is not ideal in cases where natural selection plays a significant role in a populations genetics.